carlosecantera/HTML-CSS/chapter3js.md

 - You start with the keyword of function and after fucntion you will type the name you want to call that cunction.
 For example "funtion sendMail.
 After that you have to put parenthsis and curly brackets.
 Within the curly brackets is where you will put the code that is to be run.

 - When calling the function you will use the name given to it with a parenthesis after it.
 This will run that specific function.

+- Declaring functions that need information - put the paremeters in the parenthsis.
+Then return the parameters in the curly brackets.

+## What is an Object

+- An object is the result of variables ane functions grouped together to create something that is recognizable.

+- When variable is in an objecct it is then considered a property.
+The property explains what the object is

+- When the functions are part of an object, they are renamed methods.
+Methods are tasks that are associated with that object.